 In object-oriented programming, a constructor is a special method of a class or a structure and initializes an object of that type.
 Your answer can go somewhat like this:

 Most of the CS interview questions as covered above will revolve around similar concepts.
-Here is a list of some more common questions.

 - What is a message?